zype/zype.github.io/platform_docs/purchase_and_rental.md

 ![monetization tab]({{site.url}}assets/purchase_and_rental_setup/monetization-tab.png)

 Once you click the monetization tab, you can edit the settings for your video.
 You can only enable one type of monetization per video at any given time.
 For example, if you enable subscription then you cannot enable purchase or rental and vice versa.
-This screen also let’s you set the purchase or rental price for the individual video as well as setting the rental duration.
+This screen also lets you set the purchase or rental price for the individual video as well as setting the rental duration.

 ![monetization tab detail]({{site.url}}assets/purchase_and_rental_setup/monetization-tab-detail.png)